 Creating Adaptive Capacity with Operability

-For example, incident response at Fruits-U-Like would be much improved if the organisation was optimised for resilience.
+For example, incident response at Fruits-U-Like would be much improved if the organisation was optimising for resilience.
 Assume its third party registration service starts to struggle under load, new customers cannot checkout their purchases, and the failure cost per unit time is £80K per day.
 The checkout team would receive an automated alert for the failure, and their logging and monitoring dashboards would show a correlation between checkout and registration failures.
 The team would be able to triage a third party registration error within 5 minutes, and self-deploy an improvement to connection handling within a day.
 The failure would have a 1 day repair cost of £80K, with a detection sunk cost of £278 and a remediation opportunity cost of £79,722.

-If the checkout team adopted Defensive Architecture techniques they could combine a Circuit Breaker, a Bulkhead, and a Feature Toggle in anticipation of registration errors.
+If the checkout team implemented an Adaptive Architecture they could combine a Circuit Breaker, a Bulkhead, and a Feature Toggle in anticipation of registration errors.
 If the registration service struggled under load the Circuit Breaker would regulate registration requests to allow a percentage to succeed, and the Bulkhead would warn the checkout frontend to skip registration for some customers.
 This approach would reduce the failure cost per unit time to a marketing opportunity cost of £5K a day.
 The checkout team would not receive an alert, but within minutes their dashboards would highlight registration errors and they could use a Feature Toggle to enable anonymous checkouts for new customers.
 This would allow them to deploy their connection handling fix within 3 hours with no customer impact.
 The result would be a 3 hour repair cost of £625, with a sunk cost of £18 and an opportunity cost of £607.

 1 In How Complex Systems Fail, Richard Cook warns that “hindsight bias remains the primary obstacle to accident investigation.
 There is no such thing as a root cause in a complex production system, nor a blameworthy individual